In Focus

 Advance Decisions

-An advance decision is commonly understood as a person’s will, formulated while still capable of making decisions, for the time in which s/he is no longer able to consent to nor refuse medical treatments.
+An advance decision is commonly understood as a person’s will, formulated while still capable of making decisions, for the time in which they are no longer able to consent to nor refuse medical treatments.
 Advance decisions may include the rejection or limitation as well as the preference of a specific medical treatment. [more]

 © Pixabay